 It is increasingly apparent that in order to let go of anything, soften and smile, I need to see what needs to be let go of.
 And the only way to do this is to feel the discomfort inside.
 Sometimes this manifests as contractions and tightness in my solar plexus, heart or shoulders.
 Sometimes it feels like my head is squeezing inside out and my tinnitus becomes louder.
 Then there is something deep within that feels like it wants to burst out (a bit like the film Alien – if you’ve watched it!
 Yuck!).
 When I get that feeling I am aware that I am likely to raise my voice or lose my confidence speaking.
 It’s all quite horrible.
 You might know what I mean.

-As part of training from these mindfulness courses, mindfulness, compassion and insight training, I recognised the fact that words are energy and can have a massive impact on how I feel and think.
+As part of training from these mindfulness courses, mindfulness, Mindfulness Level 2 – Responding with Compassion and insight training, I recognised the fact that words are energy and can have a massive impact on how I feel and think.
 In the wise words of George Orwell – “If thought corrupts language, language can also corrupt thought.”
 Now theres a thought to ponder.

 It seems very complex so, I’m going to take Pema Chodron’s advice and start where I am and begin the process of finding the root cause of the times I feel rattled and am not as kind as I could be, either to myself – or others.